Garlic Butter Shrimp Pasta with Tomatoes

 - Instead of lemon juice, pour in 1/4 cup of dry white wine (such as pinot grigio) to the skillet in step 4 after the shrimp are transferred to a plate.
 Let it bubble for a minute before adding the tomatoes, garlic, butter and red pepper.

-- How to defrost shrimp quickly: Put the shrimp in a large bowl or pot and place in the sink.
+- How to defrost shrimp in a hurry: Put the shrimp in a large bowl or pot and place in the sink.
 Break apart any clumps of ice with your fingers.
 Cover with water and swish around with your hands periodically until the shrimp is thawed, about 20 minutes.

 Nutrition per serving